Fighting For Dense, AbundanT,

 Public Health &

-Increases Fertility
+Increased Fertility

 Benefits

-The Environment
+The

 Denser, more affordable housing positively impacts nearly every area of life.
 The research shows that abundant, affordable, dense new housing reduces rates of poverty and homelessness.
 Building new housing reduces income and health inequalities.
-It narrows the racial wealth gap, reduces racial and economic geographical segregation, and helps close gaps in racial education outcomes
+It narrows the racial wealth gap, reduces racial and economic geographical segregation, and helps close gaps in racial education outcomes.

 Dense, abundant, affordable housing benefits the environment, promotes public health, and boosts economic growth.
 It even increases fertility.